For Windows 10 Home 2004 users I no longer recommend this setup. Check out the following blog post instead:

 Check IP address of your docker host

-Another tool you might need, especially if you're start doing some more advanced things with Docker, is
+Another tool you might need, especially if you start doing some more advanced things with Docker, is

 docker-compose.
 Check the download page for the latest release and download it.

-Minikube is a great tool if you're start experimenting with Kubernetes.
+Minikube is an excellent tool if you start experimenting with Kubernetes.
 It installs a single-node Kubernetes cluster inside a VM.